harfang3d/harfang-ui/README.md

 ## How to run the samples?

 1. Download the [wheel package](https://github.com/harfang3d/harfang-gui/releases)
+1. Install Harfang UI : `pip install harfangui-2.0.0-py3-none-any.whl`
-2. Clone this repository `git clone https://github.com/harfang3d/harfang-gui.git`
+1. Clone this repository : `git clone https://github.com/harfang3d/harfang-gui.git`
-3. Open the local repository in VSCode
+1. Open the local repository in VSCode
-4. Run the samples found in `samples/`
+1. Run the samples found in `samples/`
    - :warning: The first run might be a bit long, as the graphic assets need to be compiled.